branpk/claude-jsonl-viewer/README.md

 # Claude JSONL Viewer

 A client-side web app for reading Claude Code session logs.
-Drag a `.jsonl` file onto the page to view it as a readable conversation.
+Drag a `.jsonl` file onto the page to inspect it.

 ## Overview

 Claude Code saves every conversation to `~/.claude/projects/<project>/` as a JSONL file — one JSON object per line.
 These files are the canonical record of what Claude did, what tools it called, and what it said.
-This app makes those logs human-readable: a clean conversation UI instead of raw JSON.

 Session files live at:
 ```